GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-56/index.md

   elements that scroll normally until sticking to the top of the viewport.
 * And [HTML5 by Default](#html5-by-default) is enabled for all users.

-I’m Pete LePage, let’s dive in and see what’s new for developers in Chrome 56.
+I'm Pete LePage, let's dive in and see what's new for developers in Chrome 56.

 ## Web Bluetooth API {: #webbluetooth }